 More than just reading your contemporaries, you should focus your reading in on the niche you plan to market your own book toward.
 Grab the most popular YA book in your genre and study it.
-Don’t just enjoy the story, but look at the book with the eyes of writer.
-How does the author portray their protagonist?
+Don’t just enjoy the story, but look at the book with the eyes of the writer.
+How does the author portray the protagonist?
 What mechanisms are they using to keep the plot rolling along?
 What is the emotional conflict the protagonist is dealing with?

 You don’t want to copy what this successful author has done, but you do want to learn from them.